jacquelyn-bradshaw/Assignments/assignment-2-javascript/question2.md

 degreeStreams.unshift(“software engineering”, “data”)
 ```

+This will leave you with the array `degreeStreams` holding the elements `["software engineering", "data", "full stack", "product management"]`.

 To split one of the elements in the array into individual characters, you can use:

 ```
 degreeStreams[1].split(“”)
 ```

-This will split the second element "data" into an array of individual characters e.g. ["d", "a", "t", "a"]
+This will split the second element "data" into an array of individual characters e.g. `["d", "a", "t", "a"]`

 To split one of the elements in the array into individual words, you can use: